We're open Thursday through Sunday from 1 to 5 PM, Saturday from 10 AM. Call 860-447-2501 or email.

 2026 exhibitions

-Greg Shea Tintypes -- opening January 31, 2026.
+Greg Shea Tintypes -- through May 1, 2026.
 In conjunction with the exhibition, Greg will schedule a day to create custom tintype portraits, watch for details.

 last Sunday of the month, 6 to 9 pm